soumendrak/website-v2/content/blog/2024/04/comparing-devops-dataops-aiops-mlops-and-llmops-key-differences/index.md

 ### Scope

 - A relatively new concept focused on managing the lifecycle of large language models (LLMs).
 It aims to automate the processes involved in training, deploying, and monitoring LLMs.
+See [LLMOps Introduction](@/blog/2024/01/llmops-introduction/index.md).

 ### Use Cases